Came Back Haunted

-"Came Back Haunted" is a single by American industrial rock band Nine Inch Nails, from their eighth studio album, Hesitation Marks.
-It was the band's first single after signing with Columbia Records.
+"Came Back Haunted" is a song by American industrial rock band Nine Inch Nails, released as the first single from their eighth studio album Hesitation Marks on June 6, 2013.

 Music and lyrics

 The song contains layered synthesizer parts, rhythmic industrial patterns, and an electronic bassline, which are interrupted by a guitar-driven instrumental break.
-The song ends with a vocal outro with a chant of the song's title.
-Gary Graff of Billboard interpreted the song's lyrics as an "acknowledgement of Reznor's absence" and a presumable reference to his experiences in film scoring and How to Destroy Angels.
+The song ends with a vocal outro chanting the song's title.
+Billboard interpreted the lyrics as an acknowledgement of Nine Inch Nails' hiatus from 2009 to 2013.

 Release and promotion

+The song was the band's first single after signing with Columbia Records.
+It was also released by Reznor's own label, The Null Corporation.

-The song first leaked online on Brazilian website BCharts, then spreading to other sites and radios.
+The song first leaked online on Brazilian website BCharts, then spread to other sites.
 It was later streamed on the band's official SoundCloud account.
 The audio-only video was also uploaded to Nine Inch Nails' YouTube channel.
 A radio edit of the song was initially made available, which was edited down to 3:56 in length.

-The song was featured in the soundtrack of the video game Gran Turismo 6.

 Music video

-The music video was released on June 28, 2013, with an epileptic seizure warning.
-It was directed by David Lynch, with whom Reznor collaborated on Lost Highway.
-The video runs for 4:17.
-Photographs taken by Nine Inch Nails collaborator Rob Sheridan during the shooting in Los Angeles were also released on June 27, 2013.
+The music video was released on June 28, 2013.
+It was directed by David Lynch, with whom Reznor previously collaborated on the film Lost Highway (1997).
+The video begins with a photosensitive epilepsy warning and consists of quick cuts between flashing lights, unsettling images, and extreme close-ups of Reznor's eyes.
+Photographs taken by Rob Sheridan during the video's shooting in Los Angeles were released the day before the video premiered.